Switched at Birth (TV series): Critical reception

-On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 100% based on 6 reviews, with an average rating of 7.50/10, while the second season the second season holds an approval rating of 100% based on 5 reviews, with an average rating of 8.50/10.
+On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 100% based on 6 reviews, with an average rating of 7.50/10, while the second season holds an approval rating of 100% based on 5 reviews, with an average rating of 8.50/10.
 The site's critics consensus reads, "Despite leaning on a tried-and-true premise, Switched at Birth proves to be an entertaining remix thanks to fresh writing and charming characters."
 On Metacritic, the first season of the show holds a score of 75 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews".

 Ratings

 The show's premiere on the ABC Family network was the highest-rated ever, with 3.3 million viewers.
 The total, including the first episode's repeat later that evening, was an estimated 4.9 million.